Home | Browse Topics | Health & disability | Disability rights | Physical access to buildings

 No. Buildings do not all have to be accessible for disabled people.
 New Zealand’s current building code falls a long way short of the level of accessibility being pushed for by the disabled community.

-In 2017, a collective of 12 disability organisations came together under the umbrella of the Access Alliance.
-The Alliance called for a cross-party commitment to passing an Accessibility Act that would establish legally enforceable minimum standards of accessibility across many areas of everyday life.
+Note: In 2017, a collective of 12 disability organisations came together under the umbrella of the Access Alliance, now known as Access Matters Aotearoa.
+The Alliance called for a cross-party commitment to passing an Accessibility for New Zealanders Act that would establish legally enforceable minimum standards of accessibility across many areas of everyday life.
 The Alliance worked with local and international experts to establish what this law may look like in practice.
-The Labour Party introduced the Accessbility for New Zealanders Bill to the House in 2022.
+The Labour government introduced the Accessibility for New Zealanders Bill to the House in 2022.

-Disappointingly the Bill does not include the minimum standards advocated for by the Access Alliance.
-Instead, it establishes an Accessibility Committee who will advise the Disability Minister on accessibility issues.
-As of May 2023, the Bill is before the Select Committee.
-You can see the Bill’s progress through Parliament at www.parliament.nz, search “accessibility” and select “Accessibility for New Zealeander’s Bill”.
+Disappointingly, the Bill does not include the minimum standards advocated for by the Access Alliance.
+Instead, it establishes an Accessibility Committee who will advise the relevant Minister on accessibility issues.
+The Select Committee reported on the Bill in June 2023.
+You can see the Bill’s progress through Parliament at www.parliament.nz, search “accessibility” and select “Accessibility for New Zealander’s Bill”.
+Access Matters Aotearoa has also called for the Bill to be replaced with a new Bill that better reflects the disability community’s expectations of minimum standards.

 Did this answer your question?